pojntfx/networked-linux-memsync/docs/notes.md

 - As such, the protocol is very simple to implement
 - With this simplicity however also come some drawbacks: NBD is less suited for use cases where the backing device behaves very differently from a random-access store device, like for example a tape drive, since it is not possible to work with high-level abstractions such as files or directories
 - This is, for the narrow memory synchronization use case, however more of a feature than a bug
+- Since it works on the block level, it can't offer shared acesses to the same file for multiple clients

 ### Virtual Machine Live Migration